 Criteria for a suitable research project topic

-1- Relevance – The topic must clearly lie within your chosen course of study, for example aviation management.
+1- Relevance – The topic must clearly lie within your chosen course of study: for example, aviation management.

 2- Specificity – There must be a clearly developed/defined issue, problem or hypothesis proposed.
-You can visit this post for more on what makes a good research question or hypothesis.

-3- Analysis – your topic CANNOT be a purely descriptive work – there should be elements of interpretation, critical awareness and evaluation
+3- Analysis – your topic CANNOT be a purely descriptive work – there should be elements of interpretation, critical awareness, and evaluation.

 4- Originality – your project should attempt to build upon existing knowledge in your chosen field.
 This may be accomplished in an area in which there is little research, or a new insight into an area where there is a significant amount of research.

 6- Scale- Consider the scale of the project.
 It is important that you are not over-ambitious.
-10,000 words might seem like a lot at the beginning but you quickly find yourself exceeding the word count!
+10,000 words might seem like a lot at the beginning but you’ll quickly find yourself exceeding the word count!

 7- Quality– This is more important than scale.
-For example choose to conduct a local or regional study rather than national or international.
+For example, choose to conduct a local or regional study rather than national or international.

 8- Methods– Consider how you might collect data relevant to your project.
 Is it feasible and realistic?